- One Day Tours

 - Isle of Mull Wilderness (waterfalls, wildlife)

-We have scheduled this tour for 27-30th May and the cost is £600 per person.
+We have scheduled this tour for 27-30th May & 15-18th July with the cost being £600 per person.
 We can also organise these for private groups which are based on 10 people and have special rates, please contact us to discuss.
 Click the button below to book.Book Now

 With the basking sharks returning to our shores at this time, we'll pick the best day out of the five days to head offshore to search for them.
 We'll return to the areas we know are best for sharks and use any local info or sightings to help guide us.
 This will be a long day around 8am-6pm as it's around 3 hours to get to the main area but there will be lots of sights and wildlife to see along the way!
 If we find the sharks we'll hope to snorkel with them and gather some important scientific information on these initial arrivals.